 Homework allows opportunity for students to reinforce understanding of curricular content and practice skills learned during class time.
-Parents‟ interest and encouragement are invaluable to a child‟s successful completion of homework.
-Parents are recommended to provide a home environment that facilitates homework and daily reading time.
+Parent’s interest and encouragement are invaluable to a child’s successful completion of homework.
+It is recommended parents provide a home environment that facilitates homework and daily reading time.
 As children progress through the grades it is an expectation that they will have increasing amounts of time devoted to reviewing, and to completing assignments on a daily basis.

 The CBE recommends the following home study times.

 Division II (Grades 4-6) – Formal assignments may be given at the discretion of the teacher, particularly for pupils who need special attention or help, but in general, assignments should be of the reading or study type.
 No school requirement should exceed 20 minutes in length.

 Division III (Grades 7-9) - Students are expected to study or complete homework from 30 minutes to one hour each night.